wtsi-hgi/node-xiongxiong/decoders/python/README.md

 ## `_Token` Class

-This class is returned by the decoding function and shouldn't be used directly.
+As instantiation of this class is returned by the decoding function and shouldn't be used directly.
 Its members are, however, important:

-* `.data` The original seed data, which will be an array split by `:` characters, wherever possible (a string, otherwise).
+* `.data` The original seed data, which will be split into a list by `:` characters, wherever possible (a string, otherwise).
 * `.expiration` The expiration time (`datetime.datetime`)
 * `.isValid()` The validity of the token/basic pair (function).